1minEpowMinX/1minEpowMinX/README.md

 ## About me

-Software Dev student.
-I love to create - I program, was a technical assistant for CRM systems, built funnel algorithms and did trabshooting.
+Software Dev student and System Engineer.
+I love to create - I program, was a technical assistant for CRM systems, built funnel algorithms and did troubleshooting.
 I have experience in 2d and 3d, I was also an author of custom student works, mostly coursework.
 At the moment I am actively developing in IT, but still looking for the same.
 From programming languages I know Python, Go and some C++.
 I also got a professional certification in Google IT Support specialization, and also took a practical intensive on DevOps.

 <!-- ## Project categories